OMIndependent/quswan/src/liveblogs/iog/iog19.md

 <img src="https://i.imgur.com/TcMloFa.png" alt="will!" width="360" height="270" id="liveblog" />

 The boat's now ruined.
-Does this mean that everything happening before was just a dream too?
+Does this mean everything that happened before was just a dream too?

 I have Will climb down the bunk and check the corpses of the Inca.